 ...a child not have the equipment or space to study?

-...a child not have a home that is structurally sound?

 ...a family member send money home?

 ...a child not be able to get to school?

 ...a child have to move schools?

 ...a child be subject to rumours?

 ...a child experience peer pressure?

+...someone have to borrow money?

 ...a child find it difficult to talk to a teacher?